mathesar-foundation/mathesar-wiki/team/worklogs/ghislaine.md

 dateCreated: 2023-07-06T20:00:15.650Z
 ---

+## 2023-08-17
+- Reviewed the installation plan.
+- Had a feedback call with Mukesh.
+- Updated the niche research document based on talks with Brent and Pavish.

+**Current Focus**
+- Update the survey and request feedback.

+## 2023-08-16
+- Had calls discussing use cases with team members.
+- Talked with Brent and Pavish about niche research.
+- Checked in with Kriti on team use cases feedback.

+**Current Focus**
+Update the niche research document.

+## 2023-08-15
+- Niche research document
+- Had calls discussing use cases with team members.

 ## 2023-08-14

 I spent a significant portion of the day scheduling calls with various team members.
 Also organizing additional time to discuss installation design requirements.
 I also planned specific times to discuss niche research with both Brent and Pavish.